Trimming your beard is no child’s play. It’s a serious business that requires quality tools and a sturdy hand.

 Of course, no product is perfect and the OneBlade Pro unfortunately also has its shortcomings.
 One of the main ones is the fact that you’ll find this trimmer absolutely useless if you’re trimming a long beard, as the adjustable length settings vary between 0.4 to 10mm.

-If you take a look at our list of best beard styles, you can see that the 0.4-10 millimeter length selection on the adjustable guard is basically the range that covers short, medium, and long stubble beard styles, but nothing more.
+The 0.4-10 millimeter length selection on the adjustable guard is basically the range that covers short, medium, and long stubble beard styles, but nothing more.

 The Philips OneBlade Pro is a beard trimmer for short beards and stubble, crossbreed with an electric razor.
 If you maintain your beard at short length or are looking for a goatee trimmer, then yes, by all means get this one.